copper-leaf/ballast/docs/src/orchid/resources/wiki/feature-comparison.md

 <i class="fas fa-minus-circle" style="color: #ebc634"></i>&nbsp;Partially supported&nbsp;&nbsp;
 <i class="fas fa-ban" style="color: red"></i>&nbsp;Not supported&nbsp;&nbsp;

+{% alert 'info' :: compileAs('md') %}
-> **: MVI Style refers to the general API of the library: Redux-style sends discrete objects to the library and uses some
-> kind of transformer class to split out the objects into discrete streams for each input type.
-Additionally, a true Redux
-> style only transforms state, with mapper functions receiving the current state and returning the updated state,
-> typically called a `reducer` (`(State, Input)->State`).
+**: MVI Style refers to the general API of the library: Redux-style sends discrete objects to the library and uses some kind of transformer class to split out the objects into discrete streams for each input type.
+Additionally, a true Redux style only transforms state, with mapper functions receiving the current state and returning the updated state, typically called a `reducer` (`(State, Input)->State`).

->
-> The MVVM+ style discards the discrete input classes, and instead offers helper functions within the ViewModel to
-> translate function calls on the ViewModel into lambdas that are processed in the expected MVI manner.
-MVVM+ typically
-> offers a richer API, more functionality, and reduced boilerplate, but makes it less obvious what's actually going on
-> within the library.
+The MVVM+ style discards the discrete input classes, and instead offers helper functions within the ViewModel to translate function calls on the ViewModel into lambdas that are processed in the expected MVI manner.
+MVVM+ typically offers a richer API, more functionality, and reduced boilerplate, but makes it less obvious what's actually going on within the library.
+{% endalert %}

 [01]: https://appmattus.medium.com/top-android-mvi-libraries-in-2021-de1afe890f27